chenyang03/CrossOSN-dataset/README.md

 shows that the user has an anonymized ID of 358, has 12 followings and 14 followers, has left 1 tips and conducted 185 check-ins.
 He is a male user, and has filled his lastname into the information field.
 He has not filled in the biography field.
 He has uploaded a photo.
 He is not a superuser of Foursquare.
 He has linked to Facebook and Twitter accounts.
 He is an early user.
 Finally, his location is New York, NY.

-* [Foursquare_Graph.tar.gz](https://www.dropbox.com/s/xusf3knnqkqs9zk/Foursquare_Graph.tar.gz?dl=0): the social network of all Foursquare users
+* [Foursquare_Graph.tar.gz](https://www.dropbox.com/s/xusf3knnqkqs9zk/Foursquare_Graph.tar.gz?dl=0): the social graph of all Foursquare users

 There are two files in ``Foursquare_Graph.tar.gz``.
 One is ``nodes.csv``, the other is ``edges.csv``.